bibleexchange/courses/homiletics-2/en/3100_textual-sermon.md

 "Texts my come to the preacher in the course of his general reading or of his pastoral duties, or in connection with special circumstances transpiring about him.
 But from whatever source they arise, they are given to him, and in that sense they are not of him. "

 "As Watson said, "It is far better then for one to put himself in the way of texts finding him, than for him to attempt to find texts.
 In other words, it is not the man who selects the text.
 It is the text [that is to say, God] who selects the man.
-As the minister was busywith study, or as he sat by the bed side of the sick, or as he walked the crowded street, the truth, clad in a text, suddenly appeared and claimed his acquaintance.
+As the minister was busy with study, or as he sat by the bed side of the sick, or as he walked the crowded street, the truth, clad in a text, suddenly appeared and claimed his acquaintance.
 It seemed to him that they had met in the past, as one is haunted by the idea that he has known someone before he has ever seen him, and he will be right; for there is a pre-established harmony between that particular truth and his own soul." "

 "Practically, however, the very best of all sources from which texts are acquired is the devotional reading of the Bible.
 Some texts come to the preacher indirectly when he is reading or listening to another preacher's sermons.
 Texts may also be acquired from providential circumstances when the circumstance is connected by God with some passage of Scripture in our mind. "